Learn everything about data visualization

-During the 19th century, one of the best examples that pop up is Jonh Snow’s chart.
+During the 19th century, one of the best examples that pop up is John Snow’s chart.
 He mapped the cholera outbreak back in 1854.
-But before that, in 1812, Charles Joseph Minard mapped the Napoleon’s March to Russia, representing his journey on a graph, with different features such as temperature and number of soldiers remaining in each place.
+But, before that, in 1812, Charles Joseph Minard mapped the Napoleon’s March to Russia, representing his journey on a graph with different features such as temperature and number of soldiers remaining in each place.

 Everything started to change when the industrial revolution happened, and people began using stats for commercial reasons as well.
 Later on, computers came into the picture.
 Then, statisticians could finally access tons of information quickly.
 Also, they discovered the power to process large datasets and create stats based on that.

 That’s what brought us here.
 Nowadays, we have intuitive and interactive dashboards.
 Charts are telling stories everywhere and, without any doubt, stand as the most effective mean to represent the massive amount of data we deal with.

 What are the benefits of good data visualization?

 Now, let’s look at some benefits of data visualization.